ncahill89/starter-academic/content/post/CPTutorial/index.md

 Then run the model by supplying the data and parameters and connecting to the model specification code (`cp_model`).

 ```{r}
 mod <- jags(data = jags_data,
             parameters.to.save=jags_pars,
             model.file = textConnection(cp_model))

 ##create an object containing the posterior samples
 m <- mod$BUGSoutput$sims.matrix
 ```

 ## Results

 We're going to use the `tidybayes` package to look at the results as it provides a neat way to extract the posterior samples from the JAGS model object and store them in a tidy format useful for plotting with `ggplot2`.
+I've just started using this package and it's really great.

-We'll format the posterior samples $\beta$ first of all.
+We'll format the posterior samples for &beta; first of all.

 ```{r, message=FALSE}
 beta_ind <- factor(1:2)